davidji99/terraform-provider-herokux/docs/resources/app_github_integration.md

 Currently, this resource is only able to set up [automatic deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys) for a GitHub branch on a Heroku app.

-### Prerequisites
+-> **IMPORTANT!**

-In order to use this resource, please first make sure you have [authorized GitHub](https://devcenter.heroku.com/articles/github-integration#enabling-github-integration) to use your Heroku account.
-This authorization can be done via the Pipeline settings page, or the 'Deploy' tab for a Heroku app.
+In order to use this resource, the user authenticated to the provider must have had already [authorized GitHub](https://devcenter.heroku.com/articles/github-integration#enabling-github-integration) with their Heroku account.
+This authorization can be done via the 'Deploy' tab for a Heroku app.
 Please note that revoking this authorization after you have used this resource may result in a broken Terraform configuration.

 ## Example Usage